 Because of their shape, some figures may need to be placed crosswise on a page.
 If so, the top of the figure should be at the left margin as viewed normally (i.e. portrait orientation), and the caption should be parallel to the right margin.
 The page number keeps the same location and orientation as all other page numbers in the text.
 Margin requirements apply.

 Figures should be photocopied directly onto the cotton bond paper whenever possible.
 If it is necessary to use original figures, they must be mounted onto the cotton bond paper with a spray adhesive.
 Rubber cement should not be used, because it yellows and deteriorates over time.
 To test if your figure is correctly mounted, put your fingernail under an edge and try to lift it away from the cotton bond paper—if it lifts even slightly at any edge, you must fasten it again.

 Color used to differentiate lines, bars, or segments will reproduce as shades of gray on microfilm and in photocopies.
 Choose high-contrast colors that will remain distinct in the black-and-white process, or use symbols with or without the color.
 Photocopy the image directly onto cotton bond paper or use a laser printer.
 Do not print with water-based ink.

 There are 3 ways of managing the inclusion of oversized figures:

-The document’s text must appear on only one side of the cotton bond paper.
-It is preferable to photocopy the final document onto cotton bond paper; however, it is permissible to use a laser printer.
+The document’s text must appear on only one side of the paper.
+It is preferable to photocopy the final document onto white acid free thesis paper; however, it is permissible to use a laser printer.
 Do not use inkjet or water soluble ink.
 Pages that have bleeding ink will be returned.
 Pages with broken text, ink blemishes, and crooked text must be recopied.
 Remember to examine the pagination of your document before you put it on cotton bond paper.
 Pages from page 2 onward should have consecutive page numbers that are the same font size and located in the same position.
-After the copying process is complete, count the pages again to be sure none were skipped
+After the copying process is complete, count the pages again to be sure none were skipped.